 - Balance between skill and challenge.
 One of the most important ways to do this is to ensure that in any performance situation, there is an appropriate balance between skill and challenge.
 In other words, you need to be in a situation in which you can succeed.
 And, you need to practice sufficiently to develop needed skills.

 - Stay in the present.
 Your focus should be on the present rather than the future, to enter flow state.
 Don’t think about the outcome of what you are doing.
 Instead, focus intently on your actions in the moment.
 By the same token, don’t focus on the audience if you want to enter flow state.

 - Positive self-talk.
-While it may sound simple, saying uplifting things to yourself can help to boost your ability to enter flow state.
+While it may sound simple, saying positive affirmations to yourself can help to boost your ability to enter flow state.
 Tell yourself, “I can do this” or “I am capable.”
-Go one step further an visualize yourself doing well.
+Go one step further and visualize yourself doing well.